0933169121kiattisak/Video-search/README.md

 # Header This code is a React application that creates a video search and playback interface.
 Let me break down its key components and functionality:

-1. first Core Dependencies and Functionality:
+1. Core Dependencies and Functionality:
-1. child Uses react-player for video playback
+1. Uses react-player for video playback
-2. child Uses movie-trailer to fetch movie trailer URLs
+2. Uses movie-trailer to fetch movie trailer URLs
-3. child Uses React's useState hook for state management
+3. Uses React's useState hook for state management

 State Variables: